-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
-Time & date of incident: Who are you passing this information to?
-Name: Position: [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school Na ature of conce rn/disclosure Nature of concern/disclosure Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Time & date of incident: Who are you passing this inform Name: ation to?
+Position: [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously] Your signature: Time form completed: Date: